projectara/greybus-spec/source/bridged_phy.rst

-*   the Configuration (i.e., sample frequency, number of channels per sample, etc.) of an I2S Bundle may not change while there is an active I2S Transmitter or Receiver CPorts in the I2S Bundle;
+*   the Configuration (i.e., sample frequency, number of channels per sample, etc.) of an I2S Bundle may not change while there is an active I2S Transmitter or Receiver CPort in the I2S Bundle;
-*   the number of audio data bits for an individual channel shall be an integer multiple of eight;
+*   the number of audio data bits for a sample on an individual channel shall be an integer multiple of eight;
 *   the number of audio data bits for each channel shall be equal;
 *   as per the USB Audio Specification, the number of bytes of audio data shall be one, two, three, or four;